shi11/RemoteControls/README.md

 `<plugin name="RemoteControls" value="RemoteControls" />`

-6. In MainViewController.m add to
+6. MainViewController.m should look like this

 ```
 - (void)viewDidLoad